By Daryl Ecklund

 I asked all the right questions when looking at the KX125, but didn’t inspect the parts as closely as I should have.
 I haggled to get the price down from $650 to $400 for what I thought was a good deal.
 My plan was to jump right on it when I got home and tear it down to the frame.
 Sadly, family, work, riding and more riding got in the way of restoring the KX125.
 I had ordered a complete engine kit from Wrench Rabbit (one part number for the complete bottom-end kit, main bearing/seal kit, tranny bearings, complete engine gasket kit and Vertex piston kit) the same week I bought the bike, but that didn’t encourage me to get started.
 Jay Clark always called and asked how my KX125 project was coming.
 Instead of telling him I hadn’t started, I told him about my trip to Holland to race, how busy I was at MXA and that my youngest was walking—nay, running—now, and I had a hard time keeping up with him.
 Jay always offered to help with the build, but I told him sternly, “No, I want to do it myself.”

 Finally, push came to shove as the other MXA guys started making fun of my non-existent 2003 KX125 project bike.
-So, I did what anyone would have done—I took Jay Clark up on his offer to help me get the bike finished.
-The day after I rolled the KX125 into Jay’s shop and handed him the box of parts that the friend of my friend had given me, I got a call from Jay telling me that there was no rear brake pedal, front brake master cylinder, wiring harness, spark plug cap, power valve cover, mud flap—and the list went on.
+So, I did what anyone would have done—I took up a friends offer to help me get the bike finished.
+The day after I rolled the KX125 into his garage and handed him the box of parts that the friend of my friend had given me, I got a call from him telling me that there was no rear brake pedal, front brake master cylinder, wiring harness, spark plug cap, power valve cover, mud flap—and the list went on.
 Heck, maybe I forgot a box in the shed.
 Nope!
-That wasn’t the worst of it.
-Jay said that the carburetor wasn’t the right one for a KX125.
+That wasn’t the worst of it, the carburetor wasn’t the right one for a KX125.
 I called the friend of my friend, but he didn’t answer…ever.

 Time was passing by slowly, and the MXA guys started to refer to my KX125 as the “green unicorn.”
 I told them that it would be finished soon and then they’d be sorry.
-Unfortunately, that was when Jay Clark called and said that the cylinder was in bad condition and the airbox was broken.
+Unfortunately, that was when I found out that the cylinder was in bad condition and the airbox was broken.
 We weren’t even sure if the cylinder or airbox were salvageable.
-While Jay sent the old cylinder to Millennium Technologies to see if they could salvage it, I started browsing eBay again.
+While I sent the old cylinder to Millennium Technologies to see if they could salvage it, I started browsing eBay again.
 Millennium Technologies stripped the cylinder’s material down, repaired the damage and re-plated it to the stock displacement.
 They brought the cylinder back to life, which saved me time and money.
 As far as the KX125 airbox, no luck.
 We ended up bonding it together.
 It wasn’t perfect, but it was our last resort.

 The suspension needed serious TLC.
 I have always had good luck with Race Tech when it comes to refurbishing old, beat-up suspension components.
 I got the components back within a week looking like new.
 Other parts that needed TLC were the radiators and hubs.
 The radiators were bent, and the fins were pushed in.
 We had ICW radiators in North Carolina straightened and braced them for durability.
 The hubs had lots of nicks and were discolored from being left outside.
 Faster USA did an awesome job cleaning them up and Cerakoting them a Burnt Magnesium color.
 To match the color of the hubs, we sent Faster USA the front and rear brake calipers and master cylinders to get coated the same trick-looking color.
 My goal had been to make the bike all Flo Geen, but aftermarket plastic companies stopped making the color.
 The frame was already powder-coated, so I decided to go to black plastic from UFO.
 I enlisted DeCal Works to incorporate the Flo Green theme I was looking for into the graphics.